rolandshoemaker/acme-tls-alpn/draft-ietf-acme-tls-alpn.md

 1. Compute the expected SHA-256 digest of the expected key authorization.
 2. Resolve the domain name being validated and choose one of the IP addresses returned for validation (the server MAY validate against multiple addresses if more than one is returned, but this is not required).
 2. Initiate a TLS connection with the chosen IP address, this connection MUST use TCP port 443.
 The ClientHello that initiates the handshake MUST contain a ALPN extension with the single protocol name "acme-tls/1" and a Server Name Indication {{!RFC6066}} extension containing the domain name being validated.
-3. Verify that the ServerHello contains a ALPN extension containing the value "acme-tls/1" and that the certificate returned contains a subjectAltName extension containing the dNSName being validated and no other entries and a critical acmeValidation extension containing the digest computed in step 1.
+3. Verify that the ServerHello contains a ALPN extension containing the value "acme-tls/1" and that the certificate returned contains a subjectAltName extension containing the dNSName being validated and no other entries and a critical acmeIdentifier extension containing the digest computed in step 1.
 The comparison of dNSNames MUST be case insensitive {{!RFC4343}}.
 Note that as ACME doesn't support Unicode identifiers all dNSNames MUST be encoded using the {{!RFC3492}} rules.

 If all of the above steps succeed then the validation is successful, otherwise it fails.
 Once the TLS handshake has been completed the connection MUST be immediately closed and no further data should be exchanged.